Last updated 2016-08-29

 I long back to ham radio, and may make a comeback one day.
 However, for the moment, other priorities require my attention.
 I still occasionally browse the Internet for some news, still keep the DXing scores up to date on the Web and still keep in touch with several friends from ham radio.
 Until I do manage to stage a comeback, I'll just remind myself that it's better to be a has-been, than not to have been at all...

 There is some light on the horizon, though.
 My daughter doesn't feel that she needs my attention any more.
-I've sold the flying school, and am in the process of handing over its running to the new owner.
+I've sold the flying school.
 The Air Force has not used volunteers much recently.
 And my PhD will probably come to an end one day, although it doesn't feel like it.
-I've bought some land a little further from Pretoria, and will probably start developing a new station there in due course.
+I've bought some land a little further from Pretoria, and have gradually started developing a new station there.
 Stay tuned!

 I've started compiling a collection of short articles with perspectives on various amateur radio issues.
 These are my perspectives, so you could dismiss them as biased opinions.
 You are absolutely correct with your classification, but dismissing them is not the idea.
 I'd much prefer if you could share your own perspectives with me, provided that they're reasoned and not just a knee-jerk reaction.
 If you try to justify something just because 'that's the way it's always been', please excuse the inevitable rather cold shoulder.
 However, I'd love to hear new angles if you have them.
 I might even add your inputs to my articles, or adjust my content to make use of the new insights.